Kaan Akşit

 Zhan, YichengKavaklı, KorayUrey, HakanSun, Qi, and Akşit, Kaan

-3. Multi-color Holograms improve Brightness in Holographic Displays
+3. Multi-color Holograms Improve Brightness in Holographic Displays

-In ACM SIGGRAPH ASIA 2023 Conference Proceedings Dec 2023
+In SIGGRAPH ASIA 2023 Conference Papers Dec 2023

 4. ChromaCorrect: Prescription Correction in Virtual Reality Headsets through Perceptual Guidance